flimshaw/holepunch/README.md

 # holepunch

-A node.js library (api) and command (cli) for using UPnP SSDP and ZeroConf (Bonjour) NAT-PMP to make home and office devices and services Internet-accessible.
+A commandline tool (cli) and library (node.js api) for making devices in your home and office Internet-accessible.

+Uses UPnP / SSDP and NAT-PMP / ZeroConf (Bonjour) for port forwarding / port mapping.

+Works for IPv4 and IPv6 interfaces.

-## Progress
+## Status

-it now works :-)

-still in development
+Published as alpha, but nearing release quality.

 ```bash
 git clone git@github.com:Daplie/holepunch.git